farhanatasnim/Dengue_Forcasting_Climatic/README.md

 * Looking at the table, we observed that GC is favorable for Sanjuan and Ahmedabad when the order is two.
 However, when the order is four, GC is favorable for all.

+* Train-Test data split for prediction:
+*     Length of Data:
+        San Juan: 1196 observations covering the years 1991–2012.
+        Iquitos: 598 observations covering the years 2002–2012.
+        Ahmedabad: 424 observations covering the years 2005–2012.

+    Train and Test Split (Short-Term):
+        For short-term analysis, the data is split into training and testing sets.
+        San Juan: 1170 observations are used for training, and 26 observations are reserved for testing.
+        Iquitos: 572 observations for training, and 26 for testing.
+        Ahmedabad: 398 observations for training, and 26 for testing.

+    Train and Test Split (Long-Term):
+        For long-term analysis, a different split is used.
+        San Juan: 1144 observations for training, and 52 for testing.
+        Iquitos: 546 observations for training, and 52 for testing.
+        Ahmedabad: 372 observations for training, and 52 for testing.

+In summary, the data for each location is initially divided into short-term and long-term periods.
+Then, within each period, the majority of the data is allocated to training, with a smaller portion set aside for testing.
+This division allows for the evaluation of models on both short-term and long-term trends in the data.

+* The following table shows the prediction for 52 weeks of test data for three different models:

 | Model            | Mean Absolute Error (Sanjuan)       |Mean Absolute Error (Iquitos)        | Mean Absolute Error (Ahmedabad)      |
 | ------------- | ------------- | ------------- | ------------- |
 | Polynomial Regression (Degree = 2)             | 30.743      |7.367         |8.126       |
 | Polynomial Regression (Degree = 5)  |31.044  |7.381  |8.113  |
 | Random Forest  |34.954  |8.99  |10.087  |

+* These MAE values represent the average absolute differences between the predicted values from each model and the actual values for the respective locations.
+Lower MAE values indicate better predictive performance, suggesting that, based on MAE alone, the Polynomial Regression models with Degree = 2 and 5 perform better than the Random Forest model across all three locations.

 ## Act

 ## Share